smv5047/smv5047/README.md

 <h2>:star2: Why I'm a Developer</h2>

-My driving factor as a developer can be best summed up as CLEAR.
+My driving factor to be a developer is CLEAR.
 So what is CLEAR?

 * Craftsmanship
 * Leverage